Leonardo-1107/tempMPM/docs/source/mpm.rst

 The logic workflow of hyperparameter optimization in ``optimization.py``.

 - Automatically choose the best hyperparameters for the machine learning algorithm.
 - Multi-processing on multiple threads to accelerate the predicting process.
-Simultaneously evaluate multiple parameters in parallel, aggregate and proceed to the next iteration.
+It simultaneously evaluates multiple parameters in parallel, aggregates results and proceeds to the next iteration.
 - Employing a multi-fidelity strategy, an initial low-fidelity estimation is conducted using a weighted cross-entropy metric.
 If performance surpasses a set threshold, a high-fidelity estimation is executed for refinement.